 After much debate about the elf, both my kids know that I am the one that moves the elf each night.
 For us it’s been just a fun game of hide-n-seek to play each morning before Christmas for the past couple years.

-This year I decided to add a twist to our elf, inspired by The Imagination Tree’s version of The Kindness Elf.
+This year I decided to add a kindness twist to the elf on the shelf, inspired by The Imagination Tree’s version of The Kindness Elf.

 When our elf arrives on St. Nicholas Day (December 6), there will be a letter inviting the kids to come up with ways they can be kind to others over the next few weeks.